Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 I think it's a trial, but he wants to see what the reaction is going to be.

-The point I was making at the beginning of this show earlier was that if the first thing Trump did when he got into office was instruct FBI agents to go arrest Hillary, I bet they'd say no.
+The point I was making at the beginning of this show earlier was that if the first thing Trump did when he got in office was instruct FBI agents to go arrest Hillary, I bet they'd say no.

-Because Trump is trying to jump out of the Overton window.
+They'd say, I'm not, this is crazy, because Trump is trying to jump out of the Overton window.

 So he needs to build the pressure and slowly move in that direction.